T-Mose/AutomatedGrading/README.md

 ![Excel Results with Compilation Only](images/results_compilation.png)

+## Interpreting the Output

+When running the scripts (`AutoCompilerUnitTest.py` or `AutoCompilerTest.py`), you will get detailed output about the results of compiling and running the student's code.
+Here’s how to interpret the different messages you might encounter:

+### 1. **Unit Test Passed**
+   - **Meaning**: The student's code compiled successfully, and all unit tests executed and passed without any errors.
+   - **Action**: This indicates the code works as expected, and the logic meets the requirements of the assignment.

+### 2. **Unit Test Failed**
+   - **Meaning**: The student's code compiled successfully, and the unit tests were executed, but one or more tests failed.
+   - **Details**: This means the student's code may have logical errors or incorrect behavior.
+The failure messages in the output provide more details, including what was expected and what was actually produced.
+   - **Example**:
+     ```text
+     Unit Test Failed:
+     JUnit version 4.13.2
+     ..E..
+     There were 2 failures:
+     1) testSettersAndGetters(UnitTests)
+        java.lang.AssertionError
+        at org.junit.Assert.fail(Assert.java:87)
+        at UnitTests.testSettersAndGetters(UnitTests.java:40)
+     ```

+   - **Action**: Review the failure messages to identify the exact issues (e.g., incorrect return values, incorrect logic, or missing features).

+### 3. **Unit Test Compilation Failed**
+   - **Meaning**: The student's code compiled successfully, but the unit test file (`UnitTests.java`) failed to compile.
+   - **Details**: This typically occurs when the student's code is missing required methods or has incorrect method signatures (e.g., missing or mismatched arguments).
+The test cannot be run because it references parts of the student's code that don't exist or are inaccessible.
+   - **Example**:
+     ```text
+     Unit Test Compilation Failed:
+     C:\path\to\UnitTests.java:47: error: cannot find symbol
+     mollyMajOstkrok.attack(arvidKarlSixtenSiberov);
+                      ^
+     symbol: method attack(Indamon)
+     location: variable mollyMajOstkrok of type Indamon
+     ```
+   - **Action**: Investigate the compilation failure details to determine what is missing or incorrect in the student's code (e.g., a missing method or a private method that should be public).

+### Summary:
+- **Unit Test Passed**: The code compiled and passed all tests.
+- **Unit Test Failed**: The code compiled, but the tests failed due to logical or functional errors.
+- **Unit Test Compilation Failed**: The student's code compiled, but the unit tests failed to compile due to missing methods, incorrect signatures, or access issues.

+## Importance of Good Unit Tests

+This script is only as effective as the quality of the unit tests provided.
+The `UnitTests.java` file must accurately test the core functionality required by the assignment.
+Careful attention should be paid to ensuring the tests cover all edge cases and typical use cases.

+I will aim to maintain up-to-date unit tests for each weekly assignment in the `UnitTests.java` file found in this repository's `UnitTests` folder.
+However, it is important to review and adapt the tests as needed for each specific assignment.

+If the unit tests are incomplete or poorly designed, they might not catch all errors or might provide misleading results.
+Therefore, it is essential to keep the tests relevant and aligned with the learning objectives for each assignment.

 ## Files
 - `AutoCompilerUnitTest.py`: Script for cloning, compiling, and running unit tests.
 - `AutoCompilerTest.py`: Script for cloning and compiling Java code (without running unit tests).